SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Related Works

 \subsection{Diffusion Models}

 Diffusion models~\citep{ddpm,stablediffusion} have demonstrated significant advantages in image generative tasks.
-Text-to-image models, represented by Stable Diffusion~\citep{stablediffusion}, have diversified into various applications.
-However, their large parameter sizes somewhat limit the feasibility of full fine-tuning to adapt to specific new tasks.
-Methods such as ControlNet~\citep{zhang2023controlnet}, T2I-Adapter~\citep{t2i-adapter}, and IP-Adapter~\citep{ipadapter} achieve controlled generation under different conditions by adding external networks to diffusion models.
+Text-to-image models, represented by Stable Diffusion~\citep{stablediffusion}, have diversified into various applications. \hut{However, their large parameter sizes somewhat limit the feasibility of full fine-tuning to adapt to specific new tasks.} Methods such as ControlNet~\citep{zhang2023controlnet}, T2I-Adapter~\citep{t2i-adapter}, and IP-Adapter~\citep{ipadapter} achieve controlled generation under different conditions by adding external networks to diffusion models.
 Additionally, models like LoRA~\citep{hu2021lora} and DreamBooth~\citep{ruiz2023dreambooth} enhance the original diffusion models through fine-tuning, enabling them to generate content in new domains and concepts.
 Furthermore, some video generation models~\citep{animatediff,blattmann2023alignyoulatents} are built on diffusion models to achieve video generations and employ Lora and adapters to accomplish controllable video generations.
-Meanwhile, some 3D generation methods~\citep{wang2024prolificdreamer,sun2023dreamcraft3d} leverage the prior information from 2D diffusion models, fine-tuning them to produce more realistic 3D models.